 In national parks, Parks Canada is on patrol and fining visitors who do not comply with the rules.
 It is highly recommended to carry a bear spray within arm’s reach and make noise while doing any outdoor activity in the Canadian Rockies.
 Read more recommendations from Parks Canada here.

 When you visit the Canadian Rockies, it’s almost guaranteed that you will see a lot of wildlife.
-An excellent place to start is taking a road trip through Canadian national parks.
+A road trip through Canadian national parks is an excellent place to start.
 See our suggestions below.

 Resources for a great Canadian Rockies road trip